Manu-sh/http_normalizer_parts/README.md

 # http_normalizer
-###### http url normalizer for crawlers
+###### http url normalization utilities for web crawlers

-This library is intented to produce normalized http url and not uri, for example http url dosn't have an userinfo part (https://tools.ietf.org/html/rfc7230).
+This library is intented to produce normalized http url and not uri, for example http url dosn't have an userinfo part (<a href="https://tools.ietf.org/html/rfc7230" target="_blank">rfc7230</a>).

 #### structure of http urls